Johannes-01/WebSocketNotificationService/WebSocketNotificationService/client/instructions.md

 - [ ] a WebSocket connection manager
   - [ ] connecting
     - [ ] When connecting set the accessToken as 'token' query parameter
-    - [ ] also set query paramets for userId, orgId and hubId
+    - [ ] also set query parameters for userId, orgId, hubId, and optionally projectId
   - [ ] disconnecting with retrying to connect
   - [ ] error handling
   - [ ] publishing service messages via sending json data over WebSocket to the server